Initiatives and projects

 - Provost’s and President’s Board members participated in training from a leading equality consultancy and are taking actions as a result, including strengthening a healthy workplace culture which encourages retention and progression of women

-- Last year (2020), saw the introduction of the Values Focus groups across the College whereby staff reflect on what values the organisation should embed into its culture.
+- Values Focus groups were introduced across the College in 2020 where staff reflect on what values the organisation should embed into its culture.

 - Compliance training for all College staff via Imperial Essentials includes an equality, diversity, and inclusion online course.